GeekFunkLabs/midifoot/README.md

 # MidiFoot
 The MidiFoot is a USB MIDI controller with a single button.
 It sends different batches of messages when you press and release the button (shown below), which you can map to whatever you need to control in your sound module/DAW.
 It uses an ATTiny85 to emulate a class-compliant USB MIDI device using the [V-USB](https://www.obdev.at/products/vusb/index.html) library, so it’s inexpensive and doesn’t need any drivers installed to work on most computers.
-The PID=1508 and VID=5824 have been generously sponsored by [Objective Development](https://www.obdev.at/).
+The PID=1508 and VID=5824 have been generously provided by [Objective Development](https://www.obdev.at/).
 The MidiFoot is a creation of [Geek Funk Labs](http://geekfunklabs.com), where you can find a complete bill of materials, links to obtain kits/builds, etc.

 MidiFoot sends the following MIDI messages on the specified MIDI channels each time you press and release the button: